tayloryujingyi/game-ai-strategy-ops-demo/README.md

 # AI-Powered Player Lifecycle Strategy Platform

-A Node.js-based prototype for game player lifecycle strategy operations, designed around core game operations scenarios such as churn recall, first-purchase conversion, and high-value player maintenance.
+A Node.js + Next.js prototype for game player lifecycle strategy operations, designed around core game operations scenarios such as churn recall, first-purchase conversion, high-value player maintenance, and segment-level campaign planning.

 ## Project Background

 This project was built as a self-driven demo for AI strategy operations in the game industry.

 Instead of creating a generic chatbot, I focused on a more business-relevant problem:

-**How can player behavioral data be translated into actionable operation strategies?**
+**How can player behavioral data be translated into actionable operation strategies and visualized through a lightweight operations dashboard?**

 Using mock player data, this project simulates a lightweight workflow from:
 - player identification
 - lifecycle segmentation
 - churn / conversion / LTV scoring
-- strategy recommendation
+- profile lookup
+- priority list filtering
+- campaign suggestion generation
 - campaign list export
+- frontend dashboard visualization

 ## Core Features

 ### 1. Batch Player Scoring and Segmentation
 The system reads mock player behavioral data and generates:
 - lifecycle stage